Generated northern Utah canyon river scene representing the Logan River, not an exact location photo

 Best on stable medium summer and early-fall flows that expose clear pocket-water seams without turning every crossing into a runoff problem.

-Skip when tributaries are still high and swift, the river is carrying fresh color, thunderstorm runoff is building, or your access plan depends on wandering through posted private water.
+Skip when smaller streams are still high and swift, the river is carrying fresh color, thunderstorm runoff is building, or your access plan depends on wandering through posted private water.

 Local plan